AEsir777/Review_Mangement_System/README.md

 - [x] Add-friend UI (button) - Henry

 ## TODO
+- [ ] Fix the UI of the star distribution - Kebing
+- [ ] Debug the average star - Kebing
+- [ ] Fix the UI of the review in production database - Kebing
+- [ ] Use redis to cache the review written by the user itself - Kebing
 - [ ] Add photo for Search result page - Henry
 - [ ] friend list on the profile page
 - [ ] add friend function